vale2015/Dissertation/README.md

-RFS – Restaurant Forecasting System
+RFS — Restaurant Forecasting System

 Open the live application

 RFS is a full-stack decision-support application for small independent restaurants.
-It combines operational dashboards, booking data, short-term demand forecasting, and staffing-cost estimates to help restaurant managers make data-informed decisions.
+It combines booking data, operational dashboards, short-term demand forecasting, and staffing-cost estimates to help restaurant managers make informed planning decisions.

-This project was developed by Valerio Gerardi as a BSc (Hons) Computing dissertation at Southampton Solent University.
+The project was developed by Valerio Gerardi as a BSc (Hons) Computing dissertation at Southampton Solent University.

+Project objectives

+Consolidate restaurant demand and booking information in one dashboard.

+Forecast short-term reservation demand using historical operational data.

+Translate predicted demand into staffing requirements and labour-cost estimates.

+Provide a secure, usable interface for restaurant managers.

+Demonstrate an end-to-end machine-learning workflow in a deployed web application.

+Main features

+Secure manager login and protected dashboard routes.

+Monthly summary metrics and recent operational records.

+Booking overview, creation, editing, and deletion.

+Short-term reservation-demand forecasts.

+Staffing requirements and labour-cost forecasts.

+Date-based dashboard navigation and weekly demand summaries.

+Database-managed staffing rules, roles, hourly rates, and shift lengths.

+Random Forest model training and forecast generation.

+Backend and database health checks.

-Current Architecture
+Current deployed architecture

-The deployed system uses separate frontend and backend services on Vercel, with Supabase providing the managed PostgreSQL database.
+The frontend and backend are deployed independently.
+The browser communicates with the Next.js application only; Next.js acts as a Backend for Frontend (BFF) and securely communicates with the Flask API.

 flowchart LR
+    Browser[Browser]
-    A[Browser] -->|HTTPS| B[Next.js frontend on Vercel]
+    Next[Next.js 16 on Vercel]
-    B --> C[Next.js route handlers / BFF]
+    BFF[Next.js route handlers]
+    Flask[Flask API]
+    DB[(Supabase PostgreSQL)]
+    ML[Random Forest model]

+    Browser -->|HTTPS and HttpOnly cookie| Next
+    Next --> BFF
-    C -->|Bearer JWT| D[Flask API on Vercel]
+    BFF -->|Bearer JWT| Flask
-    D -->|SQLAlchemy + SSL| E[(Supabase PostgreSQL)]
+    Flask -->|SQLAlchemy and SSL| DB
-    D --> F[Random Forest model]
+    Flask --> ML

-Request flow
+Authentication and request flow

-The browser communicates only with same-origin Next.js endpoints.
+The browser submits login credentials to the same-origin Next.js endpoint at /api/auth/login.

-The Next.js authentication route sends login credentials to Flask.
+The Next.js route handler forwards the credentials to Flask.

-Flask validates the user against the PostgreSQL users table and returns an eight-hour JWT.
+Flask validates the user against the PostgreSQL users table and issues an eight-hour JWT.

-Next.js stores the JWT in an HttpOnly, Secure production cookie named rfs_session.
+Next.js stores the JWT in an HttpOnly cookie named rfs_session.
 Browser JavaScript never receives the token.

-Protected frontend requests use /api/backend/[...path].
-The Next.js proxy reads the server-managed cookie and forwards the request to Flask with an Authorization: Bearer header.
+The frontend sends protected requests to /api/backend/[...path].

+The Next.js proxy reads the cookie and forwards the request to Flask with an Authorization: Bearer header.

-Flask middleware validates the JWT before allowing access to demand, dashboard, booking, staff-cost, and staffing-rules blueprints.
+Flask middleware validates the JWT before protected blueprints can access restaurant data.

-Flask queries Supabase PostgreSQL through SQLAlchemy and returns the response through the same Next.js proxy.
+Flask queries Supabase PostgreSQL or runs the forecasting pipeline and returns the result through the Next.js proxy.

-All authentication and protected-data responses use no-store cache policies.
-Cross-origin state-changing proxy requests are rejected.
+The dashboard layout also validates the session on the server before rendering protected pages.
+Authentication and private-data responses use no-store cache policies.

-Main Features

-Authenticated restaurant management dashboard

-Monthly summary metrics and latest operational records

-Booking overview and booking management

-Short-term reservation-demand forecasts

-Staffing requirements and labour-cost forecasts

-Demand data retrieval, insertion, statistics, and weekly summaries

-Random Forest model training and forecasting

-Date-based dashboard navigation

-Backend and database health checks

-Technology Stack
+Technology stack

 Layer